 The Planned Development (PD) land use designation in the Santee General Plan allows for a variety of mixed-use development types, including commercial uses.
-The proposed project proposes to change this land use designation to Specific Plan (SP).
-Similar to the Planned Development (PD) land use designation, the Specific Plan (SP) land use designation would allow for innovative and high-quality development and would not limit the extent or mix of development to occur, which would allow more flexibility to provide a variety of land uses.
-The non-residential components of the proposed project. including commercial uses (retail, service, and office) in the Village Centers, the Farm, and the proposed school, would result in the creation of approximately 450 jobs (411 full-time and 39 part-time positions), which would not induce substantial population growth given the size of the labor pool anticipated on the project site and in the existing City and nearby communities.
-Approximately 250 jobs would be associated with the proposed on-site school.
+The non-residential components of the proposed project, including commercial uses (retail, service, and office) in the Village Centers, the Farm, and the proposed school, would result in the creation of approximately 450 jobs (411 full-time and 39 part-time positions), which would not induce substantial population growth given the size of the labor pool anticipated on the project site and in the existing City and nearby communities.
+Approximately 250 jobs would be associated with the proposed onsite school.
 The proposed project is not anticipated to cause significant numbers of people to relocate to the area solely to be close to the project site for employment purposes.
-This proposed non-residential development is allowed by the Specific Plan (SP) land use designation and would not contribute to unplanned population growth.
+This proposed non-residential development is allowed by the PD land use designation and would not contribute to unplanned population growth.